garciaed1/Lonely_ChatterBox/README.md

 ```

 ## Contributing
-Pull requests are not welcomed as this Bot is tired.
-For major changes, please email the Bot and if no response
+Pull requests are not welcomed as this ChatBot is lonely and tired.
+For major changes, please email the ChatBot at
+`inochat@who.com` and if no response
 within 24hrs..........